Re-marking Policy and Process (effective 25 November 2016)

 2.1 When can I request a remark of my sub-test?

 You (the candidate) must make this request within 5 days from the date your results are published online by completing a Remarking Request in myOET.
-If you do not make the request within that time, we reserve the right to refuse re-marking your sub-test(s).
-If your results are unable to be published on the scheduled date because you have not provided required documentation any late request for re-marking will not be accepted.
+If you do not make the request within that time, we will not accept your re-marking request.

 2.2 What does the re-marking involve?